Transcript: Doctors Know Less than They Think about Nutrition

-When the doctors were asked why they don’t counsel their patients more often on diet, exercise, and smoking cessation, they denied the main problem their lack of knowledge, nor inadequate counseling skills on their part, no. Lack of time was certainly indentified as a problem but reason number one, they blame the patients.
+When the doctors were asked why they don’t counsel their patients more often on diet, exercise, and smoking cessation, they denied their main problem was lack of knowledge, nor inadequate counseling skills on their part, no. Lack of time was certainly identified as a problem, but reason number one, they blame the patients.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Peter Mellor.